Moita2025/mclib/README.md

 If you use these assets in any project, please make sure to credit the original work appropriately and make it clear that the content is community-created and **not official**.

+Some of the icons in this repository are sourced from the **Chinese Minecraft Wiki**, which is licensed under the **CC BY-NC-SA 3.0 License**.
+You can find more details about the license here: [https://creativecommons.org/licenses/by-nc-sa/3.0/](https://creativecommons.org/licenses/by-nc-sa/3.0/).

 Enjoy exploring and sharing Minecraft assets!

 ---